Real Food Vs Protein Powder

-Drink Wholesome’s egg white protein powders are different.
-They are made using minimally processed real foods like egg whites, oats, and coconut – and nothing else.
-Unlike the vast majority of our competitors, we do not use artificial sweeteners, artificial or “natural” flavors, colors, preservatives, anti-caking or gelling agents, emulsifiers, stabilizers, or thickeners.
+Drink Wholesome’s protein powders are different.
+They are made using minimally processed real foods like egg whites, chickpeas, and coconut, not highly processed protein isolates which are found in most protein powders.
+Moreover, unlike the vast majority of our competitors, we do not use artificial sweeteners, artificial or “natural” flavors, colors, preservatives, anti-caking or gelling agents, emulsifiers, stabilizers, or thickeners.
 Sounds pretty good, right?
 Well it gets better.
 Not only is Drink Wholesome as close to real food as protein powders get, it is delicious.
 In fact, we make the best tasting protein powders.
 Order samples online to see for yourself.

 We would like to add that our egg white protein powders contain complete proteins.
 The term “complete protein” refers to amino acids, the building blocks of protein.
 There are twenty unique amino acids that can form a protein, eleven of which the body can produce on its own, and nine of which it cannot.
 These nine amino acids are called essential amino acids, and we need to consume them as part of our diet.
 To be considered “complete,” a protein must contain adequate amounts of all nine essential amino acids.
 Most real foods do not have a complete amino acid profile, but if you eat a balanced diet this is nothing to worry about.